‘Justify your Trip’

 There is free wifi available throughout the common areas of the venue.
 We do always suggest that South Africans bring along their dongles for ease of access as an overload on the system may slow the connection.

 South African plug points are different to those found elsewhere in the world.
 Remember to bring along a universal adapter that you can use to charge your laptops, batteries etc. South African plug points are three-pin, rounded plugs.
-South African plug points take plug types C, D, M & N. Please click on the link below to see pictures of the South Africa plug point requirements.
+South African plug points take plug types C, D, M & N – although type N is not very common.
+Please click on the link below to see pictures of the South Africa plug point requirements.
 Click here to see SA plug points.

 What to Bring